primer-computational-mathematics/book/notebooks/intro.md

 # Landing page

-Welcome to the ESE primer in computational mathematics and scientific computation.
+Welcome to the Department of Earth Science and Engineering, Imperial College London's *Primer on Programming in Python, Mathematics and Computational Technqiues for Scientists and Engineers.*

+The printer is (currently) split into three sections:

+* Mathematics
+* Coding
+* Geoscience